Manawa Energy

-Manawa Energy Limited, formerly Trustpower, is a New Zealand electricity generation company that offers bespoke electricity products to commercial and industrial customers across New Zealand.
-Manawa Energy has 26 hydro-electricity schemes, with a total of 47 power stations and is New Zealand's fifth largest electricity generator (in MW capacity, GWh output and revenue).
+Manawa Energy limited (formerly Trustpower) is a New Zealand electricity generation company that offers bespoke electricity products to commercial and industrial customers across New Zealand.
+Manawa energy currently operate 26 power schemes from the Bay of Plenty in the north, to Otago in the south.

 The company is listed on the New Zealand stock exchange, but its ownership structure is dominated by its two major shareholders: Infratil which owns 51.0% and the Tauranga Energy Consumer Trust (TECT) which owns 26.8%.
 The remaining 22.2% is widely held.

-The company changed its name to Manawa Energy following the 2022 sale of its mass market retail business, retail customer base and the Trustpower brand to Mercury Energy.
+Mercury NZ Limited acquired Trustpower Limited’s retail business for the final acquisition price of $467 million.
+The acquisition will double Mercury’s total customer connections.
+Trustpower’s retail business sells electricity, gas, fixed and wireless broadband, and mobile phone services, totalling approximately 416,000 connections.
+The combined business will have approximately 787,000 connections creating New Zealand’s leading multi-product utilities retail business.
+Mercury Chief Executive Vince Hawksworth says that Mercury and Trustpower customers will continue to receive the same high standard of service they’ve known from both retail brands.

+Manawa Energy was acquired by Contact Energy in July 2025.